 Some states, such as Russia and China, recognize the Palestinian state with East Jerusalem as its capital.
-UN General Assembly resolution 58/292 affirm that the Palestinian people have the right to sovereignty over East Jerusalem.
+UN General Assembly resolution 58/292 affirms that the Palestinian people have the right to sovereignty over East Jerusalem.

 Government precinct and national institutions

 Many national institutions of Israel are located in Kiryat HaMemshala in Givat Ram in Jerusalem as a part of the Kiryat HaLeom project which is intended to create a large district that will house most government agencies and national cultural institutions.

 Some government buildings are located in Kiryat Menachem Begin.
 The city is home to the Knesset, the Supreme Court, the Bank of Israel, the National Headquarters of the Israel Police, the official residences of the President and Prime Minister, the Cabinet, and all ministries except for the Ministry of Defense (which is located in central Tel Aviv's HaKirya district) and the Ministry of Agriculture and Rural Development (which is located in the Tel Aviv suburb of Rishon Lezion, nearby Beit Dagan).